An Updated Rough Guide To Boston’s Allston/I-90 Megaproject

 - How will the state improve regional transit service to mitigate traffic hassles during the ten-year construction period?

-- Can MassDOT legally build a temporary highway down the middle of the Charles River under state and federal environmental protection laws?
+- Will MassDOT be allowed to encroach on the present-day banks of the Charles River under state and federal environmental protection laws?

 - How will bike and pedestrian access be maintained on Cambridge Street and the Paul Dudley White paths during each phase of construction?